lexa-diky/detekt-code-climate-report/README.md

 }
 ```

-2. Add report in detekt settings
+2. Add the report in detekt settings

 ```kotlin
 tasks.detekt {